jwang1568cicd/Project-VM-Ansible/README.md

 Project with Vagrant VM for Ansible control node managing 2 WEB servers and 1 DB server

 1. There are few slightly differences when using AWS vs VM for key-profile and AWS-SecurityGroup setngs.
 2. The contents are verified and this project data are based on VM settings with Virtualbox.
+The provided Vagrantfile defined the control node, 2 web server and 1 db server used for the project.
 3. The Vagrantfile contains the settings for control, web01, web02 and db01.
 $ cat Vagrantfile
 Vagrant.configure("2") do |config|